justin-marian/router/README.md

 #### ARP Reply

-- **Setting ARP Operation to ARP Reply:** Sets the ARP operation field in the ARP header to indicate an ARP reply.
+- **Setting ARP Operation to ARP Reply:** Indicates an ARP reply by setting the ARP operation field in the ARP header.
-- **Swapping Target and Sender IP and MAC Addresses:** Exchanges the target and sender IP and MAC addresses in the ARP header.
+- **Swapping Target and Sender IP and MAC:** Exchanges the target and sender IP and MAC addresses in the ARP header.
-- **Setting Sender IP and MAC Addresses in ARP Header:** Assigns the sender's IP and MAC addresses to appropriate fields in the ARP header.
+- **Setting Sender IP and MAC:** Assigns the sender's IP and MAC addresses to appropriate fields in the ARP header.
-- **Updating Ethernet Header with Appropriate MAC Addresses:** Modifies the Ethernet header in the router's packet buffer to set the appropriate source and destination MAC addresses.
+- **Updating Ethernet Header:** Modifies the Ethernet header to set the appropriate source and destination MAC addresses in the router's packet buffer.

 ### ICMP

-- **Initializing ICMP Header Fields:** sets the fields in the ICMP header within the router's packet buffer.
+- **Initializing ICMP Header:** Sets the ICMP header fields within the router's packet buffer.
   - Calculates pointers to the ICMP header and adjusts the total packet length accordingly.
   - Copies the IP header and additional bytes if the ICMP message type is ICMP_TIME_EXCED or ICMP_DEST_UNREACH.
-- **Updating ICMP Checksum:** calculates and updates the ICMP checksum for the ICMP header in the router's packet buffer.
+- **Updating ICMP Checksum:** Calculates and updates the ICMP checksum for the ICMP header in the router's packet buffer.
-- **Generating New IPv4 Header for ICMP Messages:** prepares a new IPv4 header for ICMP messages within the router's packet buffer.
+- **Generating New IPv4 Header:** Prepares a new IPv4 header for ICMP messages within the router's packet buffer.
-- **Updating Ethernet Header:** modifies the Ethernet header in the router's packet buffer to include appropriate source and destination MAC addresses based on the router's interface.
+- **Updating Ethernet Header:** Modifies the Ethernet header to include appropriate source and destination MAC addresses based on the router's interface.
-- **Generating ICMP Reply Message:** creates an ICMP reply message in the router's packet buffer.
+- **Generating ICMP Reply:** Creates an ICMP reply message in the router's packet buffer.
   - Initializes the ICMP header, updates the ICMP checksum, generates a new IPv4 header, and updates the Ethernet header.

 ## Setup